ccdaisy/Spiral-Knights-Model-Converter/README.md

 #BIG NEWS!
 That's right.
 Spiral Knights Model to OBJ is starting to accept .DAT files!
 Hopefully some time within the next 7 days I will fix the error that is causing the reading code shown in the repository to be faulty.
-(If you are curious, the field reader in BinaryImporter.java seems to not read .DAT files correctly.
-I get the error "Exception in thread "AWT-EventQueue-0" java.lang.IllegalArgumentException: Illegal initial capacity: -1318888063")

 **BEFORE YOU GET TOO HAPPY, THERE IS SOME DISCOURAGING NEWS** .DAT reading will have to come in either 2 or 3 updates (3 if I include the AutoDesk FBX exporter).
 Here's why and how they will be released: